Welcome to today's edition of the Rush 24-7 podcast.

 And it worked.

-Even people whose economic circumstances were hunky-dory and fine, still thought the economy was in bad shape because the news reports made them think their neighbor was in trouble or somebody across town was in trouble.
+Even people whose economic circumstances were hunky-dory and fine still thought the economy was in bad shape because the news reports made them think their neighbor was in trouble or somebody across town was in trouble.

-The Federal Reserve yesterday says that unemployment's going to reach 10%, even if the economy starts rebounding in the latter part of this year, unemployment's gonna drag, it's gonna GDP is gonna go down, unemployment.
+Even if the economy starts rebounding in the latter part of this year, unemployment's going to drag.

 There's no good economic news anywhere.